EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - `Actual` use the same syntax as the [custom info template](https://github.com/EverestAPI/CelesteTAS-EverestInterop#custom-info)
 - Examples:
   ```
-  # Ensure that you are currently in the save file selection screen and the save file is selected
+  # Ensure that you are currently in the save file selection screen and the new save file is selected
-  Assert EndWith OuiFileSelect {Engine.Scene.Current}
-  Assert Equal True {Engine.Scene.Current.SlotSelected}
+  Assert Equal False [[local ui = scene.Current; return ui.Slots[ui.SlotIndex].Exists]]
   ```
   ```
   # Ensure that you are currently in the chapter 2